Nartlof/nartlof.github.io/_posts/2024-08-26-ProxmoxInstalationOnRaspberryPi.md

 ![Second warning from GParted](/assets/images/ProxmoxInstalationOnRaspberryPi/Gparted07.jpg)

-I did not have nor would ever have a Windows system coexisting with Raspberry Pi OS, so this is another warning that was safe to ignore.
+I did not have nor would ever have a Windows system coexisting with Raspberry Pi OS, so this is another warning that was safe to ignore and click OK.
 The process finally started and soon enough it was concluded.

 ![Applying changes](/assets/images/ProxmoxInstalationOnRaspberryPi/Gparted08.jpg)